As an Amazon Associate, I earn from qualifying purchases

 If the first ingredient looks more like breakfast cereal than prey, it’s usually worth comparing other options.

-HEALTHY TREATS & EXTRAS
+HEALTHY TREATS & EXTRAS (WITHOUT OVERDOING IT)

 Treats are useful for bonding and training, but they should stay under about 10% of your cat’s daily calorie intake.